-Types of Pranayama: How To Master The Art of Yoga Breathing
+Types of Pranayama Every Yogi Should Know To Master The Art of Yogic Breathing + Benefits & Phases

-Pranayama is a vital tool for controlling the fluctuations of the mind, finding presence on the mat, and inner peace in the soul and there is more than one type of pranayama.
-In fact, there are many.
+Pranayama is a vital tool for controlling the fluctuations of the mind, finding presence on the mat, and finding inner peace in the soul.
+There is more than one type of pranayama—in fact, there are many.

 Pranayama connects us to the most vital energy within us, our breath.
-Practicing pranayama also teaches us how controlling this life force can regulate our energy, improve our mental well-being and deepen our spiritual connection.
+It also teaches us how controlling this life force can regulate our energy, improve our mental well-being, and deepen our spiritual connection.

 But what exactly is pranayama, and why should you practice breathing techniques?
 Read on to discover everything you need to know about the different types of pranayama you can try today!